fieldtrip/website/development/project/synthetic_grad.md

 ## Simulating data / forward solution computation

-Each sensor is described b
+Each sensor is described by:

 - one or more coils
 - zero or more baselines
 - signed gain

-Each coil is described b
+Each coil is described by:

 - position of centre of coil (use the position relative to head coordinate system)
 - number of turns (N)